Pine Mountain Settlement School

 SHE IS OUR GIFT TO THE SCHOOL!

 So, one week-end at Berea, I borrowed four text books from the professor of cowology and immersed myself in the subject.
-I learned that the Ayrshire cow hails from Bobbie Burns’ shire, which lied two thousand feet above sea-level where the winters are cold.
+I learned that the Ayrshire cow hails from Bobbie Burns’ shire, which lies two thousand feet above sea-level where the winters are cold.
 In 1800 the farmers began to improve their wild stock by cross-breeding.
 Now, whether for hillside climbing or nibbling short grass, the Ayrshire leads all breeds of dairy cows.
 They are largely white, brindled with color from deep red, seal brown, to a clear cherry red.
 Like the Scotch owners they are sometimes headstrong, forceful, and willing to assert themselves.
 But they have long graceful horns and they are stylish in appearance.
 The milk is not as abundant as that of the Holstein, nor as rich in butterfat as that of the Jersey and Guernsey, but they are suited to conditions at Pine Mountain.
 So, if I have troubled the pool, I hope I have quieted the wavelets.

 “Joyce”, Mrs. Zande writes, “has temperament and horns.
 She didn’t enjoy her train trip from Wisconsin (and she came EXPRESS) refused to be led over the mountain peacefully from Putney, six men could do nothing with her, and she was finally crated up again and brought over in the log-train.
 Bret (sic) Wilder, Uncle William’s grandson, and Mr. Browning, the farmer, were both in attendance.
 A large reception committee awaited her Tuesday but like all famous people she disappointed us and arrived later than she was scheduled.”